TheCodingRocket/ChickenHop/README.md

 ---
 <h3 align="center">
 The objective of Crossy Road is to cross an endless highway or series of roads and avoid obstacles as far as possible without dying.
 The player plays as a chosen character and must tap to go forward or swipe the screen in the appropriate direction to move the character horizontally.
+My personal high score is 66, think you can beat it?
   </h3>

   <h3 align="center">